processone/docs.ejabberd.im/content/admin/guide/xep/index.md

 ## Comment

 This extension is optional.
-It allows the server to send back information about when the user disconnected his last session.
+It allows the server to send back information about when the user disconnected their last session.

 It also allows to query the uptime of an ejabberd server.